Strudel

 The oldest strudel recipes (a Millirahmstrudel and a turnip strudel) are from 1696, in a handwritten cookbook at the Wienbibliothek im Rathaus (formerly Wiener Stadtbibliothek).
-The pastry descends from similar Near Eastern pastries (see baklava and Turkish cuisine).
+The pastry is probably descended from similar pastries such as börek and baklava.

 Etymology

 Strudel is an English loanword from German.
-The word derives from the German word Strudel, which in Middle High German literally means "whirlpool" or "eddy".
+The word derives from the German word Strudel, which in Middle High German literally means 'whirlpool' or 'eddy'.

+Although it is known by its German name in most language areas, it used to be called by its Hungarian name, rétes.
+The menu at the Ritz hotel in Paris in the early 19th century, for example, included 'Rétes Hongrois', for which the strudel flour was ordered from Hungary and the pâtissiers were sent to Pest to learn.